 Today you begin your journey by boarding your international outbound flight to Marrakesh.
-Upon arrival into Marrakesh airport, you're met by an airport representative and your private driver, and driven to your riad.
-The rest of the day is yours to relax in your riad or head out to explore Marrakesh's medina; you could wander around the souq, or sample some of the delicious food served in the many local restaurants, from lamb tagine to sweet pastilla.
+Upon arrival into Marrakesh airport, you will be met by a private driver and driven to your riad.
+The rest of the day is yours to relax or head out to explore Marrakesh's medina; you could wander around the souq, or sample some of the delicious food served in the many local restaurants, from lamb tagine to sweet pastilla.

 Day 2 Marrakesh

-Today your private guide takes you around the city, giving you an excellent grounding in its history and culture.
-Included in the tour are visits to the beautiful Saadien Tombs, where the bodies of sultans and their families have rested for centuries; the imposing Koutoubia Mosque; the crumbling El Badi Palace and the 15th-century Jewish Quarter.
+Today your private guide will take you around the city, giving you an excellent grounding in its history and culture.
+Included in the tour are visits to the beautiful Saadien Tombs, where the bodies of sultans and their families have rested for centuries; the imposing Koutoubia Mosque; the Bahia Palace and the 15th-century Jewish Quarter.
 This afternoon you're led through the maze-like souq, visiting the many different quarters where craftsmen can be seen hard at work producing anything from leather baboucha shoes to cactus silk scarves and traditional lanterns.

 Day 3 Marrakesh

-Today you could stroll around the peaceful Majorelle Gardens; a welcome contrast to the noise of the souqs.
-In its Berber Museum you can admire artefacts once belonging to Berber tribes, while the Yves Saint Laurent 'Galerie Love' displays vibrant paintings created by the French fashion designer.
-We suggest having lunch at the Amal Association in Gueliz, a women's co-operative that provides cookery and waitressing training for disadvantaged women.
+Today you could stroll around the peaceful Majorelle Gardens, a welcome contrast to the noise of the souqs.
+In its Berber Museum you can admire items once belonging to Berber tribes, while the Yves Saint Laurent 'Galerie Love' displays vibrant paintings created by the French fashion designer.
 In the evening, head to Djemaa El Fna, the city's lively main square, where street performers draw in crowds and open-air restaurants serve freshly cooked food.

 Day 4 Essaouira

-This morning you're driven for around two and a half hours to the coastal town of Essaouira.
+This morning travel to the coastal town of Essaouira.
 The landscape is fairly flat for most of the way, with the Atlas Mountains rising in the distance on a clear day.
 As you get closer to the coast, it becomes greener and hillier, with olive groves and argan trees growing in the fields.
 You could stop at a women's argan oil co-operative, where the women show you the process of retrieving oil from the argan seeds.
-Arriving at your accommodation in Essaouira, spend the rest of the day exploring the town's medina, which is far quieter than Marrakesh's.
+Arriving at your hotel in Essaouira, spend the rest of the day exploring the town's medina, which is far quieter than Marrakesh's.

 Day 5 Essaouira